 Arizona legalized weed

 In 2020, Arizona’s voters decided to legalize recreational marijuana.
 Soon, established dispensaries will also sell recreational marijuana in Arizona.
 Better yet, people who were previously charged with marijuana possession crimes (of 2.5 ounces or less) can have their criminal records hidden, giving them a fresh start.

-The new laws allow adults (age 21 and older) to possess up to one ounce of “flower” and up to 5 grams of concentrates.
+The new laws allow adults (age 21 and older) to possess up to one ounce (or about 28 grams) of “flower” and up to 5 grams of concentrates.
 Perhaps best of all is that residents of Arizona can now grow their own marijuana as well with a Pot for Pot.
 Individuals can grow up to six plants at a time, with a household cap at 12 plants (for residences with 2 or more people).

 Grow your Own 🌱

 Our complete grow kits include everything you need to go from seed to your very own supply of high grade medical cannabis.

 In other words, the reality of growing and using marijuana in the state of Arizona has done a 180-degree shift.
 While it used to include the harshest penalties in the country, now it has a legalized system that many other states will envy.

 Related Article: How To Grow Weed From Seed

 The main thing to consider when growing marijuana plants in Arizona is the dryness.
 Sure, it can be a challenge, but there’s also a lot of sun.
 The sun alone means marijuana plants have the potential for some top-notch THC development, but they need to be well taken care of to thrive.
 In the case of Arizona growing, that usually means finding a way to get additional water to your plants since natural precipitation alone will not cover it.

 Save Money - No Tent Needed